Arthur Mattingley: Royal Society for the Protection of Birds 'The Story of the Egret' campaign

 To increase support for the Bill and 'to bring home the truth of the matter to those whom words may not have convinced' the Royal Society for the Protection of Birds in Britain turned Mattingley's images into a mini-campaign 'The Story of the Egret'.

-The Royal Society prepared five sets of the 7 photographs mounted and printed 42cm x 55cm (roughly an A2 sheet).
+The Royal Society prepared five sets of the 7 photographs mounted and printed 42 cm x 55 cm (roughly an A2 sheet).
 Each set was placed in a specially made case and sent by rail around the UK to be displayed by supportive retailers in 'leading thoroughfares' willing to lend their windows for the display.
 People could buy a leaflet containing the photos for 1s or 3d.
 Posters containing the photos and the 'white badge of cruelty' were produced for hanging in museums and schools.
 (4d post free) or 1sh on card (free delivery).

 A set of the photos and 500 leaflets were sent to Paris, more to Amsterdam and to branches of the Audubon Society in the USA.
 Groups of uniformed sandwich board men paraded around London, bearing enlargements of the photos.

 The photographs contributed to the long-running campaign to eliminate the fashion industry's use of bird feathers.
 The campaign led to the US 1918 Migratory Bird Treaty Act and the UK Importation of Plumage (Prohibition) Act 1921 among other prohibitions.

 Today, the threat to these birds is not the fashion industry.
 A report in 2016–2017 noted that 'Large waterbird nesting events have been recorded within Millewa Forest since early in the 20th century (Mattingley, 1907, 1908).
 Although these breeding events still occur, they are much smaller in size compared to historical events (Maher, 1993) and occur less frequently (Leslie, 2001).
 This has been attributed largely to removal of water from within the Murray River system.'